stellar/stellar-core/docs/quick-reference.md

 worthwhile to save and reuse such a trusted reference file multiple times before regenerating it.

 ##### Experimental fast "meta data generation"
-`catchup` has a command line flag `--in-memory` that when combined with the `METADATA_OUTPUT_STREAM` allows a stellar-core instance to stream meta data instead of using a database as intermediate store.
+`catchup` when combined with the `METADATA_OUTPUT_STREAM` allows a stellar-core instance to stream meta data.

 This has been tested as being orders of magnitude faster for replaying large sections of history.